maxim-uvarov/topiary-nushell/README.md

 * [Topiary](https://github.com/tweag/topiary): tree-sitter based uniform formatter
 * This repo contains:
   - languages.ncl: configuration that enables nushell
-  - nushell.scm: tree-sitter query DSL that defines the behavior of formatter for nushell
+  - nu.scm: tree-sitter query DSL that defines the behavior of the formatter for nushell
   - stand-alone tests written in nushell

 ## setup